graphicxtras.com > Greek ornament Photoshop shapes CS6 CC CS5 2015 CS4 Elements inc. dividers, historic

 You may be Greek ornament styles for use with PS and PS Elements (ASL format) associated with the set as well as perhaps Greek ornament brushes for PS and PS Elements as well as many other applications on the PC and MAC

-I have created 100s of videos on the subject of the vector files, you can find all our videos via the graphicxtras channel on Youtube) and the videos show how to load and install and use as paths and how to warp them, use them with perspective warp, turn them into smart objects, how to duplicate them, how to transform them and much more.
+I have created 100s of videos on the subject of the vector files, you can find all our videos via the graphicxtras channel on the Youtube.com site as well as many other sites such as TipDesk.com and Vimeo.com.
+The videos show how to load and install and use as paths and how to warp them, how to use them as a new asset, how to use them as brushes, use them as a source for tiles, use them with effects, combine them, how to use them in channels, how to export them for use in many other apps such as Affinity Photo and Designer, use them with perspective warp, turn them into smart objects, how to duplicate them, how to transform them and much more.
 Any questions, please let us know

 The easiest way has to be in Illustrator.
 PS is good but Illustrator is great for creating vector artwork (as is Affinity designer).
 The basic work was created from a set of rectangular lines which were assembled in a number of ways - so that is probably the best starting point.